 Conduct Negative Polling

 Instead of asking people if they agree on a given approach, decision or meeting point, ask if anyone disagrees.
 You are giving them the opportunity to voice concerns rather than simply acquiescing in an effort to go along with popular opinion.
 You’ll notice which of your team members exhibit ego-strength, another aspect of mental toughness, which can be used as a model for how these conversations should go.
 Conflict is not necessarily something to be avoided.
 When a few teammates can work through their disagreements in a respectful, productive way without taking it personally, your entire becomes stronger and more effective.

 Give and Accept Feedback

 43% of highly engaged employees receive feedback once a week, compared to 18% of those with low engagement.
 If feedback is provided in a way that supports the individual’s growth and development, it can be a wonderful tool for identifying potential blind spots and increasing self-awareness through others’ perceptions.
 In a way, team members are coaching and developing each other, and obstacles to team success are being addressed in a respectful, constructive manner that focuses on professional growth rather than on personal criticism.@CaliperCorp has defined the essential steps for #teambuilding for maximum effectiveness.
 The key to success is collaboration and teamwork, and it all starts here: Click To Tweet

 Take Time for Reflection

-The perfect time to do this is at the end of every year.
-This can allow the team to reflect on where they have been, where they are now and where they are going.
-These questions can also be asked for reflection on an individual’s accomplishments.
-Reflecting on accomplishments at year end will give team members appreciation for their hard work, along with the realization and recognition of how well they performed.
+A good time to do this is at the middle and end of every year.
+This allows the team to reflect on where they have been, where they are now, and where they are going.
+And don’t forget to also reflect on individual accomplishments.
+Reflecting together as a team on individual contributions will give team members appreciation for their hard work, along with the realization and recognition of how well they performed.
 You can also take this opportunity to discuss and foster the mental toughness traits you notice in your team, building up those skills across your team over time.

 View Team Building as an Ongoing Activity

-Team effectiveness is not something you think about offhandedly in between all the other stuff, whenever you might get a chance.
+Team effectiveness is not something you think about offhandedly in between the other stuff.
 It should be your focus.
 Projects will come and go, but the team is the engine that drives the business result.
 And just like engines need maintenance to run efficiently, teams need to revisit best practices to make sure effectiveness remains optimized.
 It is the most important investment you can make for your team.

 A true leader on an effective team does not try to take over, make assumptions on behalf of other team members or micromanage their contributions.
 Doing so defeats the value of the flat, cross-functional structure.
 It also shuts down communication and limits interaction.
 The secret: if leaders follow the other nine best practices described above, this 10th one will fall into place naturally.